hamoid/video_export_processing/README.md

 The exported video is compressed using the h264 codec.
 This codec does not allow odd image sizes like 111 x 113.
 Some computer screens actually have odd sizes like 1920 x 1059.
 If you use fullScreen() with such a screen, exporting will fail with an error like `height not divisible by 2 (1920x1059)`.
 This will be fixed in future versions by auto correcting the requested size to an even number and notifying the user.

-### How can I tweak the ffmpeg command the library runs?
+### How can I tweak the FFmpeg command the library runs?

 The first time the library runs it will produce a settings.json file, which will be placed in the library folder.
-This file can be carefully edited to adjust the ffmpeg parametrs used during the video creation.
-Why would you do this? ffmpeg accepts hundreds of parametrs to define which codec to use, how the codec should behave, etc. Ffmpeg also includes hundreds of audio and video filters that can be used and configured.
+This file can be carefully edited to adjust the FFmpeg parameters used during the video creation.
+Why would you do this?
+FFmpeg accepts hundreds of parametrs to define which codec to use, how the codec should behave, etc. FFmpeg also includes hundreds of audio and video filters that can be used and configured.
 It would not make sense for me to create hundreds of methods in the video export library to let you access all those features.
 If you are and advanced user, you can tweak those settings yourself by editing